 I’d like to do this route on a weekday so that we had more choice of the “walk in” campsites and fewer people on the trails!

 We both rode fat bikes for bikepacking this route.
 You can certainly do this route on smaller tires, but fat bikes are super fun for bikepacking!
+Check out my post on the best fat bikes for women and smaller riders.
 We met a few people biking the same route who had pretty skinny tires.
 Although for the gravel section, you’ll probably be happier with a little chunkier tire.
 For more gear ideas check out my backpacking gear list, backpacking lunch ideas, and backpacking meal planner ideas posts for more camping info.

 My Bikepacking setup:

 - Bike – Salsa Mukluk XS – still difficult to find in stock (similar REI fat bike or Salsa Beargrease)

 - Frame bag – Revelate Designs Timberjack Kids (oh the struggles of an x-small frame triangle)